Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Simulation study

 \subsubsection{CBS operator profit}

-Using the price-responsive consumption reported by the end users, as shown in Fig. \ref{fig:local_consumption}, the CBS operator can solve a deterministic optimisation program to operate the CBS.
+Using the price-responsive consumption reported by the end users, as shown in Fig. \ref{fig:local_consumption}, the CBS operator can solve a deterministic optimisation problem to operate the CBS.
 However, recognising that the HEMS might overlook the randomness behaviour, the CBS operator can instead opt for a chance-constrained operational model.
-This model uses the additional distribution shown in Fig. \ref{fig:agg_randomness}.
-Table \ref{tab:peak_reduction} shows the annual revenue achieved from CBS under three different scenarios: first, the CBS operator only considers loss aversion (\textbf{LA}) when solving for CBS operation, corresponding to existing work in the literature \cite{optimal2022Dinh,accomodating2019radoszynski}; second, both loss aversion and time inconsistency are considered (\textbf{LA+TI}); third, all three properties of irrationality are considered (\textbf{LA+TI+BR}) using chance-constrained optimisation.
-Note that in this analysis, the end users display all three behavioural properties in all scenarios.
+This model considers the additional distribution shown in Fig. \ref{fig:agg_randomness}.
+Table \ref{tab:peak_reduction} shows the annual revenue achieved by CBS in three different scenarios: first, the CBS operator only considers \textbf{LA} when solving for CBS operation, corresponding to existing work in the literature \cite{optimal2022Dinh,accomodating2019radoszynski}; second, both \textbf{LA+TI} are considered; third, all three properties of irrationality are considered (\textbf{LA+TI+BR}) using chance-constrained optimisation.
+Note that in this analysis, end users display all three behavioural properties in all scenarios.
 The results show that the third scenario delivers the highest peak demand reduction of 37.82 kW, which is approximately \$46.6k of revenue in the peak reduction service.
 Additionally, when considering all three irrationality properties, the CBS operator achieves the highest revenue in energy arbitrage; hence, the highest revenue overall.
-Particularly, the proposed \textbf{LA+TI+BR} case yields 39.7\% and 19.9\% higher revenue than the \textbf{LA} case and \textbf{LA+TI} cases, respectively.
+In particular, the proposed \textbf{LA+TI+BR} case yields 39.7\% and 19.9\% higher revenue than the \textbf{LA} case and \textbf{LA+TI} cases, respectively.

 In Fig. \ref{fig:profit_breakdown}, we show the breakdown of the CBS operator's profits over the CBS lifetime for the third scenario.
 In addition to revenues from energy arbitrage and peak reduction service, battery capital expenditure (CapEx) and solar credit usage charges greatly impact the overall project profit.
 Here, the battery cost is estimated at \$800/kWh for a 2-hour battery, and the solar credit usage charge is set to 10\textcent/kWh.
-In Fig. \ref{fig:IRR_values}, we show the internal rate of return (IRR) of the project in percentage with respect to varying battery costs and solar credit usage charges.
+In Fig. \ref{fig:IRR_values}, we show the internal rate of return (IRR) of the project as a percentage with respect to varying battery costs and solar credit usage charges.
 The red box indicates IRR (9.28\%) under the same setup as in Fig. \ref{fig:profit_breakdown}.